-Your textbook from ECON 3070 Intermediate Microeconomic Theory will prove extremely useful for many topics.
-Alternatively, you may want to consider a secondhand copy of Microeconomics, by David Besanko and Ronald Braeutigam, John Wiley & Sons, for example, and/or Intermediate Microeconomics: A Modern Approach, by Hal Varian, W.W.
-Norton and Company (5th or any other approximate edition).
+Your textbook from ECON 3070 Intermediate Microeconomic Theory will also be helpful, for example, Microeconomics by David Besanko and Ronald Braeutigam (John Wiley & Sons), or Intermediate Microeconomics: A Modern Approach by Hal Varian (W.W.
+Norton and Company).

 Class requirements